jdevfullstack/electronics-robotics-intro/README.md

 `ampere` - the SI base unit of electrical current.

-## Electronic Components Used in Our Project
+## Electronic Components Used In Our Project
 1. Power Supply -
 It is the one responsible to power electrical components.